nus-cs2103-AY2122S2/tp/docs/team/takufunkai.md

 ### Project: d'Intérieur

-d'Intérieur is a desktop address book application, designed with interior designers in mind.
+d'Intérieur is a desktop app for interior designers to manage their contacts and projects.
 The designer interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+It is written in Java, and has about 26 kLoC.

+Interior designers can use d'Intèrieur to improve contact management and take on the needs of an ever-growing client base, so that they can focus on what matters most - delivering quality service for clients.

 Given below are my contributions to the project.

-* **New Feature**: Added the ability to undo/redo previous commands.
+* **New Feature**: Added favourites feature
-  * What it does: allows the user to undo all previous commands one at a time.
-Preceding undo commands can be reversed by using the redo command.
+  * What it does: allows the user to add, delete, and view images associated with each of their contacts.
-  * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
-  * Highlights: This enhancement affects existing commands and commands to be added in future.
-It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.
-  * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*
+  * Justification: Interior designers frequently work with images.
+Their clients' preferences, project designs and other details are often best represented through an image and not merely through words.
+Having these images can greatly improve their productivity, organization and help with attention to detail.
+  *

+* **New Feature**: Added images feature

 * **New Feature**: Added a history command that allows the user to navigate to previous commands using up/down keys.